spatie/laravel-analytics/README.md

 Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.

-The best postcards will get publish on the open source page on our website.
+The best postcards will get published on the open source page on our website.

 ## Install